2h3ph3rd/polimi-an2dl/README.md

 https://codalab.lisn.upsaclay.fr/competitions/8522

-In this homework the objective was to classify species of plants, which are divided into categories according to the species of the plant to which they belong.
+In the first homework the objective is to classify species of plants, which are divided into categories according to the species of the plant to which they belong.
 Being a classification problem, given an image, the goal is to predict the correct class label.

 ![](./homework1/samples.png)